Welcome to the Katie's Music Page

 - Katydid Books & Music - 1978

-These Western Folksongs were recorded in my living room, with the help of one guitarist, David Holt, and one river rat, Lew Steiger on harmonica.
-Most of the songs were written by my two favorite songwriters - Tim Henderson and Tom Russell.
-A couple by me.
+Some of the best songs I've ever sung.
+Lonesome, sad-happy-funny songs, so Western you can hear the chaps flap.
+These cowboy-western folksongs were recorded in my living room, with the help of one guitarist, David Holt, and one river rat, Lew Steiger on harmonica.
+Most of the songs were written by my two favorite songwriters - Tim Henderson and Tom Russell, and a couple by me.

 [Available in Katie's Store HERE...]

-After performing at many Cowboy Poetry Gathers Ed and I decided there were some wonderful songs in the poetry of famous turn-of-the-century poets, Henry Herbert Knibbs and Charles Badger Clark.
-We composed and set music to but two that were already well know for their melodies.
+After performing at many Cowboy Poetry Gathers, Ed and I decided there were some wonderful songs in the poetry of famous turn-of-the-century poets, Henry Herbert Knibbs and Charles Badger Clark.
+We composed and set music to but two that were already well-known for their melodies.

 [Available in Katie's Store HERE...]